hope04302/Data-Structures-and-Algorithms/003. Containers/README.md

 Containers is one of STL(C++).
 Because of these, we can make programs more efficiently.

+- sequence container
 	- vector
-- queue & deque
+	- deque
 	- list

+- associative container
 	- map & multimap
 	- set & multiset

+- adapter container
+	- stack
+	- queue
-- priority_queue, etc...
+	- priority_queue

 cf) We can use simular methods to "string" type. cf) In library "Algorithm", there are more functions of vector.